Characterizations of Matrix Valued Asymmetric Truncated Toeplitz Operators: Abstract

 \section{Abstract}

-{Matrix valued asymmetric truncated Toeplitz operators are compressions of multiplication operators acting between two possibly different model spaces.
-In this paper, we characterize matrix valued asymmetric truncated Toeplitz operators by using compressed shifts. }
+{We characterize matrix-valued asymmetric truncated Toeplitz operators (which are compressions of multiplication operators acting between two possibly different model spaces) by using compressed shifts, modified compressed shifts and shift invariance. }